-Third, to your op-ed you may apply.
+Third, to your op-ed, you may apply.
 Remarks early on will provide you the chance to include declarations or facts that were not used in the article but are significant to you.
-It may be extremely helpful for the author to complete main backgrounds, to connect data and to generate a constructive answer to an article by conducting a comments threat with additional data.
+It may be extremely helpful for the author to complete main backgrounds, connect data, and generate a constructive answer to an article by conducting a comment threat with additional data.

 A final note under posts with feedback is not pulled into names with trolls.
 We hope to be more than any climate scientists in trolls.
 Work for science in comment sections and if a conversation gets out of balance, avoid answering.
 Additional commentators will quickly take up a point.
-Your work must be reasonable, friendly and science.
+Your work must be reasonable, friendly, and scientific.